martin-g-it/node-red-contrib-proxmox-backup-server/README.md

 See the [Proxmox Backup Server API Documentation](https://pbs.proxmox.com/docs/api-viewer/index.html) for further details.

-Tested with Proxmox Backup Server version 2.3-2
+Tested with Proxmox Backup Server version 2.3-2 to 3.2-7